metamorph-inc/openmeta-mms/docs/tutorials/pet_tutorial/pet_adding_a_driver.rst

 .. note:: The **FullFactorial** DOE Type becomes cumbersome as the number of Design Variables increases.

-   E.g. If there were 6 Design Variables in this examples, then **ParameterStudy** would attempt to test 887,503,681 input combinations and probably fail due to a memory error!
+   For example, if there were 6 Design Variables in this examples, then **ParameterStudy** would attempt to test 887,503,681 input combinations!

    As the number of Design Variables increases, it is often more efficient to use one of the other DOE Types and/or reduce the size of the design space.